schirner/picture-frame-controller/README.md

 - **Album Filtering**: Optional feature to show images from specific albums only
 - **Simple Web Interface**: Manage your images and albums through a web browser
 - **RESTful API**: Integrate with Home Assistant automations or other services
+- **SQLite Database**: Scalable storage solution for tracking images and display history

 ## How It Works

-This service scans your Home Assistant media directory and catalogs all images by album.
+This service scans your Home Assistant media directory and catalogs all images by album using a SQLite database.
 It keeps track of which images have been displayed, ensuring that no image is shown twice until all images have been displayed.

 Albums are determined by the top-level directory structure in your media folder.